Andrew-EKrause/Andrew-EKrause/README.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-informational?style=flat-square&logo=linkedin&logoColor=0072b1&colorB=616161&labelColor=black)](https://www.linkedin.com/in/andrew-krause-b6aa21179/)
 [![Website](https://img.shields.io/badge/Web-Andrew-informational?style=flat-square&colorB=616161&labelColor=527C9D)](https://andrewkrause.dev)

-My name is Andrew, and I am a Computer Science student at the Univeristy of Wisconsin - La Crosse, Wisconsin, USA.
-I have recently completed a Software Development internship with Kwik Trip, Inc. I am looking forward to more opportunities upon graduating from college!
-My expected graduation is in December, 2022.
+My name is Andrew Krause, and I am a Computer Science student at the Univeristy of Wisconsin - La Crosse, Wisconsin, USA.
+I recently completed a Software Development internship with Kwik Trip Inc. this past summer where I utilized technologies such as ASP.NET Core Blazor and Telerik.
+I am looking forward to more job opportunities upon graduating from college!
+I am expecting to graduate in December of 2022.

 Besides my academic work, I enjoy working on improving my web development skills by creating my own projects and hosting them online.
 I am planning on creating a simple game using Unity in the future as well as a mobile application.